25 states[i] have rejected therapy bans because they cause these harms and injustices:

 – Many Studies That Meet Rigorous Scientific Standards

-Over a hundred years of research, including studies published in the American Psychological Association’s peer-reviewed journals by APA members, show that when the therapy is done right, it is effective.
-A new five-year study of adult male clients who have unwanted same-sex attraction is currently underway and meets American Psychological Association standards.
-Results in the first year found distress decreased, sense of wellbeing increased, heterosexual thoughts and feelings increased, and homosexual thoughts and feelings decreased.
+Over a hundred years of research, including studies published in the American Psychological Association’s peer-reviewed journals by APA members, found that when the therapy is done right, it is effective.
+A new five-year study of Reparative TherapyTM for adult male clients who seek help for unwanted same-sex attraction is currently underway and meets American Psychological Association standards.
+Results in the first year found distress including shame decreased, sense of wellbeing increased, heterosexual thoughts and feelings increased, and homosexual thoughts and feelings decreased .
+Participants were not only supported, they were helped to change sexual attractions.
+Research suggests sexuality is at least as fluid or changeable in women and adolescents as in men [1e, 7].
+Our clients do not believe they were born gay.
+They feel life-changing events led to their variation.
+When we treat those life-changing events with the same evidence-based methods used in clinics around the world, their variations change as a by-product.

 Government takes away freedoms and rights.